sashimii/full-stack-challenge/README.md

+# PayTM Challenge (incomplete)

+* Implemented API calls for employee related CRUD operations using:
+  * express 4.x
+  * body-parser
+  * sequelize for the ORM
+  * Postgres SQL for the db
+* Webpack config is mine, with the following:
+  * ES2015/ES2016/ES2017
+  * Flowtype for static typing
+  * Jest for Unit Testing
+  * CSS Modules for styles
+  * ESLint & Sass-Lint
+  * Pre-commit githooks that checks if tests pass first
+* Universal Javascript
+* Incomplete Front End

+## Starting It Up

+Make sure you have Node v8.4.x

+Place an `.env` file in the root with the variable `POSTGRES_URL=postgres://user:pass@server.tdl:port/db-name`

+Run the following commands:

+`npm install -g yarn`
+`yarn`
+`npm run pretty:js`
+`npm run build:dev`
+`npm run dev:app`

+Or, if you are comfortable in running the above commands in succession, use the command `npm run provision`

 # Full Stack Developer Challenge
 This is an interview challenge for Paytm Labs.
 Please feel free to fork.
 Pull Requests will be ignored.